hpc/charliecloud/doc/ch-image_desc.rst

 directly from storage like any other local process would.
 However, you still can't access anything outside the context directory.

+If there is no context directory when using STDIN, the default location is your current working directory.

 Variable substitution
 ~~~~~~~~~~~~~~~~~~~~~